VAT Invoice Compliance Checklist

-Here’s some points you need to consider to ensure you are fully compliant with your Invoices.
+Here’s some points you need to consider to ensure that you’re invoices are fully compliant for VAT Reclaim.

 This happens more than you would think.
 An employee has travelled abroad, and is collecting invoices for their travel expenses.
 And low and behold, the invoice is made out in the employee’s name!
-It can also happen that if it is made out to the company, the compay name is misspelled, abbreviated, or even the adress is incorrect.
+It can also happen that if it is made out to the company, the company name is misspelled, abbreviated, or even the address is incorrect.
 This makes it difficult for companies like Taxback International to aid in your VAT reclaim opportunities!
-You must ensure that the invoice is made out to the company and that the full compay name and address is present.
+You must ensure that the invoice is made out to the company and that the full company name and address is present.

 When providing documentation in order to reclaim your VAT, it’s vital that there is VAT present to reclaim!
 Ensure that invoices provided clearly state VAT, otherwise there’s no way to know if is charged.
 Also, documents such as credit card slips are not valid to be used for VAT reclaim.

 Scanning invoices to be sent to your company or to VAT reclaim specialists such as Taxback International can lead to mistakes.
 It is important that invoices are scanned as clear as possible, are fully legible and comply with this checklist.